LBacchiani/session-subtyping-tool/README.md

 - The `dot` command has to be in your PATH.
 - Your Graphviz installation should support different formats: `png, jpeg, pdf, svg`.
 You can check this executing `dot -v`.
 If you find out that your installation does not support the aforementioned formats, execute `dot -c`

+Make sure that the downloaded version of Graphviz is actually under execution: `dot -v` must print the correct version when executed (put the Graphviz path at the beginning of the system PATH variable)

 ## Source Code Usage:

 ### Requirements: